LGN520/farreach-public/README.md

 </br>

-- If scripts (e.g., `scripts/local/calculate_statistics.sh`) say that you need to perform a single iteration for each missing number
+- If scripts (e.g., `scripts/local/calculate_statistics.sh`) say that you need to perform a single iteration for each missing iteration number of an incomplete server rotation of the experiment
 	- Under {main client}, run `bash scripts/exps/run_makeup_rotation_exp.sh <expname> <roundnumber> <methodname> <workloadname> <serverscale> <bottleneckidx> <targetrotation> [targetthpt]` to launch a single iteration
-		- `expname`: experiment name (eg.: exp1)
+		- `expname`: experiment name (eg.: "exp1" for throughput analysis)
 			- Note: `expname` only indicates the path to store rawstatistics, yet NOT affect experiment results
-		- `roundnumber`: experiment round number (eg.: 1)
+		- `roundnumber`: the index of the current round for running the experiment (eg.: 0)
 		- `methodname`: experiment method (eg.: farreach)
 		- `workloadname`: workload name (eg.: workloada)
-		- `serverscale`: number of servers for rotation (eg.: 16)
+		- `serverscale`: number of simulated servers (eg.: 16)
-		- `bottleneckidx`: bottleneck server index for rotation with this workload (eg.: 14)
+		- `bottleneckidx`: bottleneck server index of server rotation related with the workload and scale (eg.: 14)
-		- `targetrotation`: the non-bottleneck server index in the iteration (eg.: 10)
+		- `targetrotation`: the non-bottleneck server index in the missing iteration (eg.: 10)
-		- `targetthpt`: throughput target of this rotation, only applicable for exp2
+		- `targetthpt`: the target throughput of the server rotation for the missing iteration, only applicable for exp2 (latency analysis)
 		- The above arguments of `scripts/exps/run_makeup_rotation_exp.sh` are determined by the missing iteration of the server rotation for the specific experiment
-			- For example, for exp_throughput, you may pass arguments with `expname=exp1, roundnumber=0, methodname=farreach, workloadname=workloada, serverscale=16, bottleneckidx=14, targetrotation=10`
+			- For example, for exp_throughput, you may pass arguments with `expname=exp1, roundnumber=0, methodname=farreach, workloadname=workloada, serverscale=16, bottleneckidx=14, targetrotation=10` to execute the 11th iteration
 				- The script will deploy the bottleneck serveridx 14 in {first server} and the non-bottleneck serveridx 10 in {second server} for the single iteration, and update the raw statistics in place
 	- Note: `scripts/exps/run_makeup_rotation_exp.sh` **should NOT support exp_dynamic or exp_snapshot**, as the experiments of dynamic workload patterns do NOT use server rotation
 		- Therefore, this script ONLY works for experiments with server rotation: exp_key_distribution, exp_latency, exp_scalability, exp_value_size, exp_write_ratio, and exp_throughput